The Atomic Cafe: Home media

-The 20th Anniversary Edition of the film was released in DVD format in Region 1 on March 26, 2002 by New Video Group.
-A 4K restored version was released on Blu-ray on December 4, 2018 by Kino Lorber.
+The 20th Anniversary Edition of the film was released in DVD format in Region 1 on March 26, 2002, by Docudrama.
+A 4K restored version was released on Blu-ray on December 4, 2018, by Kino Lorber.

 In 1995, Jayne Loader's Public Shelter, an educational CD-ROM and website – with clips from The Atomic Cafe, plus additional material from declassified films, audio, photographs, and text files that archive the history, technology, and culture of the Atomic Age – was released by EJL Productions, a company formed by Jayne Loader and her first husband, Eric Schwaab.
 Though it garnered positive national reviews and awards, the self-distributed Public Shelter CD-ROM sold only 500 copies and failed to find a national publisher.
 Loader and Schwaab divorced.
 The website folded in 1999.